pragma-/pbot/README.md

 #### Background processing
 Any command can be flagged to be executed as a background process.
-For example, suppose you make a Plugin that has a command that may potentially take a long time to complete, which could cause PBot to be non-responsive until the command completes...
+For example, suppose you make a Plugin that has a command that may potentially take a long time to complete, which could cause PBot to be non-responsive...

 Not a problem!
-You can use the [`cmdset`](doc/Admin.md#cmdset) command to set the `execute-process` [command metadata](doc/Admin.md#command-metadata-list) and the command will now run as a background process, allowing PBot to carry on with its duties while the command runs.
+You can use the [`cmdset`](doc/Admin.md#cmdset) command to set the `execute-process` [command metadata](doc/Admin.md#command-metadata-list) and the command will now run as a background process, allowing PBot to carry on with its duties.

 The familiar [`ps`](doc/Admin.md#ps) and [`kill`](doc/Admin.md#kill) commands can be used to list and kill the background processes.